canada-ca/blog-dto/_posts/2019-03-29-design-update.md

 ## Designing based on evidence ##

 The <abbr title="Digital Transformation Office">DTO</abbr> interviewed 10 teams from various institutions to understand their challenges working within the Canada.ca design framework.
 We also led design workshops involving stakeholders from 9 institutions.

-The core design team included talented designers from <abbr title="Canada Revenue Agency">CRA</abbr>, <abbr title="Global Affairs Canada">GAC</abbr>, <abbr title="Innovation, Science and Economic Development Canada">ISED</abbr> and <abbr title="Shared Services Canada">SSC</abbr>, with research and testing led by <abbr title="Digital Transformation Office">DTO</abbr> staff.
+DTO staff led the research and testing, while the core design team included talented designers from:

+* Canada Revenue Agency
+* Global Affairs Canada
+* Innovation, Science and Economic Development Canada
+* Shared Services Canada

 We engaged key stakeholders frequently throughout the project.
 In November 2018, we consulted the entire <abbr title="Government of Canada">GC</abbr> web community on the final design prototypes.

 We did extensive testing and evaluation of multiple iterations of the updated design: